 Two of the grade three science curriculum (for a lot of Canada) outcomes are exploring soils, and plant growth and changes.
 My oldest will be in the third grade next year, but I’m not going to miss the Spring/Summer opportunity to teach as our garden grows.
 And to teach it to my three-year-old and soon-to-be first grader too.

 While this is supposed to be for science (when I send in my paperwork next year) there are all these opportunities to work on math, art, and language arts as well.
 I have some science experiments you can do at home, as well as some printables for you and your kids to work on.
 For preschoolers to third graders.

 The Berenstain Bears book Grow-It! is a great book that answers a lot of questions about growing plants in general and why they are important.

-Labeling the parts of seeds, the cycle the go through and more!
+Labeling the parts of seeds, the cycle they go through, and more!
 Perfect for different ages and includes journal pages.

-Another great book that you might want to check out is the Nature Anatomy, I recently picked it up from our library, and within minutes I knew I had to buy it.
+Another great book that you might want to check out is Nature Anatomy, I recently picked it up from our library, and within minutes I knew I had to buy it.
 The information and illustrations are amazing.
-I have it in my wish list on Amazon to buy when I do some back to school shopping this summer.
+I have it on my wish list on Amazon to buy when I do come back to school shopping this summer.